-11. 45% of job seekers have left jobs for more money elsewhere
+11. 40% of job seekers are leaving jobs for more money elsewhere

 Money talks.
-The number one reason people leave their job is to find a higher salary elsewhere.
-In fact, 45% of job seekers are searching for a better salary, while 37% look for better skills and interest fit or more growth opportunities.
+One of the biggest reasons people leave their job is to find a higher salary elsewhere.
+In fact, according to a recent Monster.com report, 40% of job seekers are searching for a better salary, and a whopping 96% of respondents said they are looking for a new job in 2023.
 To stay competitive, your company needs to offer an attractive salary and benefits package… or risk losing your dream hire to a more generous firm.

 12. Your hiring cycle can be 60% shorter with an optimized recruitment process

 The hiring process is tough for candidates and companies alike.
 To cut down on the time it takes to find your perfect employee, optimize your recruitment process.
 Refining your methods—improving the job posting, removing barriers to application, outlining the hiring process, and more—can shorten the hiring cycle by 60%.
-In other words, you could cut that 36-day hiring process down to 2 weeks.
+In other words, you could cut that 42-day hiring process down significantly.

 Pay attention to what the data tells you